-For the past several years the Veterans Administration, in response to the concerns of veterans who served in the war in Vietnam, has been conducting or sponsoring research on the health effects of Agent Orange, the principal herbicide used by U.S. military forces in that country and to which some American military were exposed.
+For the past several years the Veterans Administration, in response to the concerns of veterans who served in the war in Vietnam, has been conducting or sponsoring research on the health effects of Agent Orange, the principal herbicide used by U.S. military forces in that country and to which some American military personnel were exposed.

-Early this year, under contract to the Veterans Administration, Clement Associates, Inc., a research firm in Arlington, Virginia, completed a two-volume survey of the extant scientific literature on the health effects of Agent Orange.
+In April 1984, under contract to the Veterans Administration, Clement Associates, Inc., a research firm in Arlington, Virginia, completed a two-volume survey of the extant scientific literature on the health effects of Agent Orange.
 The material that follows is a lay summary of that survey and is published because the Veterans Administration believes that it will be of interest to Vietnam veterans and others who have been following the Agent Orange issue.

-What is "Agent Orange"?
+2. What is Agent Orange?

-"Agent Orange" is a name that has come to be used to describe a particular type of chemical herbicide (a chemical that kills plants) that was used in military operations in Vietnam from 1962 to 1971.
+"Agent Orange" is a name that has come to be used to describe a particular type of chemical herbicide that was used in military operations in Vietnam from 1965 to 1971.
 The name came from the orange stripe that identified the 55-gallon drums in which the herbicide was shipped and stored.
-Agent Orange was not a single chemical compound like sodium chloride or sucrose.
-Instead, it was a mixture of chemicals containing equal amounts of the two active ingredients: 2,4-D and 2,4,5-T. These weed-killing chemicals enjoyed extensive commercial and private use in the United States and in many countries around the world from the 1940s well into the 1970s.
+Agent Orange was not a single chemical compound but rather a mixture of chemicals containing equal amounts of the two active ingredients, 2,4-D and 2,4,5-T. These weed-killing chemicals enjoyed extensive commercial and private use in the United States and in many countries around the world from the 1940s well into the 1970s.
 2,4-D is still used extensively in this country and abroad.

 Like many industrial chemical mixtures, the Agent Orange that was manufactured during the Vietnam era contained small quantities of impurities.
-These impurities were chemicals from which 2,4-D and 2,4,5-T had been made and chemicals that were produced as an unintentional contaminant in the manufacturing process.
+These impurities included chemicals used in the production of 2,4-D and 2,4,5-T as well as by-products which developed during the manufacturing process.
 Some of the impurities were a family of closely related compounds known as polychlorinated dibenzodioxins which, as a group, have often been called "dioxins."

-One of these dioxins, 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD), has been extensively tested in experimental animals and is believed to be the most toxic member of the dioxin family.
-TCDD as one of the contaminating dioxins in 2,4,5-T. In the remainder of this report "dioxins" will be used to refer to mixtures of polychlorinated dibenzodioxins (usually unidentified).
-"TCDD" will be used to designate the specific chemical 2,3,7,8-tetrachlorodibenzo-p-dioxin.
+One of these dioxins, 2,3,7,8-tetrachlorodibenzo-p-dioxin or TCDD, has been extensively tested in experimental animals and is believed to be the most toxic member of the dioxin family.
+TCDD is one of the contaminating dioxins in 2,4,5-T. In the remainder of this report the term dioxin will be used to refer to any of a number of different polychlorinated dibenzodioxins, usually unidentified.
+The term TCDD will be used to designate the specific chemical 2,3,7,8-tetrachlorodibenzo-p-dioxin.

-Agent Orange was produced by several manufacturers in a number of chemical plants throughout the United States under contract to the Department of Defense, which specified the composition of the herbicide, and so the nature and amount of the active ingredients were the same regardless of the manufacturer.
+Agent Orange was produced by several manufacturers in a number of chemical plants throughout the United States under contract to the Department of Defense, which specified the composition of the herbicide.
+Therefore the nature and amount of the active ingredients were the same regardless of the manufacturer.
 Although Defense Department specifications set an upper limit on the total amount of impurities that could be present in a batch of Agent Orange, it is certain that both the exact amount and the nature of these impurities varied from batch to batch, from year to year, and from manufacturer to manufacturer.
-Furthermore, since no one attached much significance to the presence of impurities in Agent Orange until late in the Vietnam experience, there is relatively little information availble on the amount of the impurities contained in the herbicide shipped to Vietnam.
+Furthermore, since very little attention was paid to the importance of the impurities in Agent Orange until late in the Vietnam experience, there is relatively little information available on the amount of the impurities contained in the herbicide shipped to Vietnam.